aimeos/aimeos-docs/src/config/mshop/common-manager.md

-Searching for items also fetches the associated items referenced in the list tables if the domain names are passed to the second parameter of e.g. the searchItems() method.
+Searching for items also fetches the associated items referenced in the list tables if the domain names are passed to the second parameter of e.g. the `search()` method.
 To avoid infinite recursion because two items reference each other, the maximum level must be limited.

 The default setting (two levels) means that retrieving a product item with